MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

    > - When accuracy needs are high
    > - The target object is suitable for object detection
    > - The target object is available in the real world to scan with HoloLens
-   > - The scenario requires high accuracy hologram relocation.
+   > - When holograms need to be consistently positioned
    > [Learn more about object anchors](pc-app-anchor-azure-object.md).

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes an **Anchor** wizard that makes it easy to select and set up the most appropriate anchor type for your situation.